mldsqc/alicerun/README.md

 ##  :beginner: Motivation

-This year is total mess.
-So i got a lot of frustration.
+This year is total mess, a lot of frustration.
 So i decided to make a tool for quantitative self-assessment to track the emotional background and the progress of life goals, habits, and mood.
 Engineer, huh.